Four Things To Look For While You Wait

 2. God set his feet on solid ground: “He gave me a firm place to stand” (verse 2).

-4. God put a new song of praise in his mouth (verse 3).
+4. God put a new song of praise in his mouth: “He has given me a new song to sing,

 So many times in life blessings cannot be received unless we go through a time of waiting.
-God answers prayers in 3 distinctly different ways.
-He says “no, not yet,” “yes,” or “no, I love you too much.”
-The point is that God does not make us wait to be cruel.
+God answers prayers in three distinctly different ways: He says “no, not yet,” “yes,” or “no, I love you too much.”
+God does not make us wait to be cruel.
 He makes us wait so we grow closer to Him and learn to rely on Him in the waiting.
-When our waiting period is over and God opens a door, we will be even more grateful for that blessing and see the patience that He gave us through the process.
+When our waiting period is over and God opens a door, we will be even more grateful for that blessing and see the patience that He grew in us through the process.

 Moral of the story…patience.
 It rarely feels good, but it’s always beneficial.